michaelpq/michaelpq.github.io/manuals/archlinux/installation-2/wm/index.markdown

 ### 1. Setting up user

-A user $USERNAME has to be added to some specific groups.
+A user $USERNAME has to be added to some specific groups, UID being important to maintain compatibility for user-level permissions in the case where files are transfered across machines.

     useradd -m -g users -G audio,lp,optical,storage,video,wheel,games,power,scanner \
-        -s /bin/bash $USERNAME
+        -u $UID -s /bin/bash $USERNAME

 Add later on a user to a given group: